quantleap/the-littlest-jupyterhub/docs/topic/installer-actions.rst

 ==========================

 The packages ``python3`` and ``python3-venv`` are installed from the apt repositories.
-Since we need an recent & supported version of ``nodejs``, we install it from `nodesource <https://github.com/nodesource/distributions>`_.
+Since we need a recent & supported version of ``nodejs``, we install it from `nodesource <https://github.com/nodesource/distributions>`_.

 Hub environment